What is the purpose of The Dana Brown Charitable Trust (DBCT)?

 Are there any additional actions I need to take if I am awarded a grant by The Dana Brown Charitable Trust?

-The Dana Brown Charitable Trust requires that you submit an end-of-year Progress report within 10 months of your initial grant application.
-You will receive additional information about where and how to complete this Progress Report when you are notified of your award amount.
+The Dana Brown Charitable Trust requires that you submit an end-of-year Progress/Follow-Up report within ten (10) months of your initial grant application.
+Your organization applicant/grant writer and/or primary contact will receive an assignment and email from the grant interface platform to complete this Progress Report when it is due.

-As a general rule, if you received a grant during our Spring grant cycle, your progress report is due by April 15th.
-If you received a grant during our Fall grant cycle your progress report is due by October 15th.
+Generally, if you received a grant during our Spring grant cycle, your progress report is due by May 13.
+If you received a grant during our Fall grant cycle, your progress report is due by November 12.
 Interim reports and financial accounting will also be required for multi-year projects.

-Where do I submit my year-end Progress Report?
+Where do I submit my year-end Progress/Follow-Up Report?

-What are the components of the year-end Progress Report?
+What are the components of the year-end Progress/Follow-Up Report?

 To begin the grant application process, please visit the grants page.
 For all other inquires, contact: